brambow64/MODULE-X---METRONIUM-CALCULUS---DOMEIN/README.md

 At SSS level this enables:

-- field position in 4 dimensions
+- position in four dimensions
 - angular deviation per axis
-- natural / ruis distinction through visible coherence
+- natural / non-natural distinction through visible coherence

 The map does not: